VitalyAstro/autophotometer/README.md

 Finally the program draws the fits image, with markers depicting the different detection types and if the detections are present in the database.
 Note that in the figure, some detections are left unmarked.
 The detection threshold can be adjusted in the conf\_autophotometer.ini file.

 When a marker is clicked, the program outputs the coordinates of the detected source in degrees, magnitudes, database magnitudes, and errors in the terminal.
 The program also saves the information of the selected detections and writes it into a file called "Selected\_Mags\_[image name].dat," which is generated in the directory where the program is executed.

+## Example

+We provide two FITS-files to play with the program.
+They are located in the directory example.

+The file V455And_V_corrected.fits has already cosmic features removed and is coordinate corrected, while V455And_V_original.fits is the original file for which the above operations **should be applied**:

+    AutoPhotometer -ac V455And_V_original.fits

+For the corrected file no flags are needed:

+    AutoPhotometer V455And_V_corrected.fits